DLewis01/Teams-animated-background-changer/README.md

 A cross-platform utility for replacing the built-in animated Microsoft Teams video backgrounds with your own MP4 videos.

+You can find looping videos with a google search for "animated looping videos" if you don't have any of your own.

 The project includes:

 - **Windows PowerShell** version